Testing changes on a WordPress site locally before implementing them on the live site can prevent damage.

-1. Use the Local Server, click on the “admin” button (top right of the screen), then log in with your user name and password.
+1. Use the Local Server, click the “admin” button (top right of the screen), then log in with your username and password.

-2. Go to plugins, select add new, and install the All-in-One WP Migration plugin on your local website.
-(This is the same process as before on your live WordPress website).
+2. Go to plugins, select Add New, and install the All-in-One WP Migration plugin on your local website.
+(This is the same process on your live WordPress website).

-3. This time, instead of the export option that was done on the live site, select the “import” option.
+3. This time, instead of the export option done on the live site, select the “import” option.

-The files that were exported from your live website are what will now be imported to the local site.
+The files exported from your live website will now be imported to the local site.

 4. Drag the folder from your computer into the “import site” area of Local.
-Wait some more until you see the message that reads “your site has been imported successfully”.
+Wait until you see the message that reads, “Your site has been imported successfully.”

 The only other thing that you may need to do is go to the settings and save the permalinks.